BryanG13/OSRM-output/README.md

 docker run -v $(pwd)/results:/app/results app/osrm
 ```

 This will run the code in the Docker container and write the `.csv` files in your local folder.
-Note that this DockeImage uses the car profile with the standard settings.
+Note that this DockeImage uses the **car profile** (a `.lua`script, other profiles are **bicyle** and **foot**) with the standard settings.
+You can customize settings such as speeds, access rules, or even add penalties for turns, ferries, or toll roads (do this before extraction and contraction of `osm.pbf` files).

 Make sure you provide the list of coordinates in `DockerImage/results/coordinates.txt`.